abentu0101/LinearFold/README.md

 > -v --verbose

-Prints out energy of each loop in the structure . (default False)
+Prints out energy of each loop in the structure. (default False)

-> -s --simpleprint
+> -m --multiline

-The simplest output (two lines: sequence and structure) only.
-Can be used for pipe. (default False)
+Output in the CONTRAfold multiline format. (default False)

 For example:
 #### Example Run
 ```
 cat ../testseq | ./linearfold

-echo "GGGCUCGUAGAUCAGCGGUAGAUCGCUUCCUUCGCAAGGAAGAGGCCCUGGGUUCAAAUCCCAGCGAGUCCACCA" | ./linearfold -b 20 -Vv
+echo "GGGCUCGUAGAUCAGCGGUAGAUCGCUUCCUUCGCAAGGAAGAGGCCCUGGGUUCAAAUCCCAGCGAGUCCACCA" | ./linearfold -b 20 -Vvm

-echo "GGGCUCGUAGAUCAGCGGUAGAUCGCUUCCUUCGCAAGGAAGAGGCCCUGGGUUCAAAUCCCAGCGAGUCCACCA" | ./linearfold -s
 ```